2.03: Food Safety Tips

 2. Be mindful of cross-contamination

 Avoiding cross-contamination is one of the most important steps of food prep.
-Wash meats like beef and poultry after you unwrap them.
+Do NOT wash meats like beef and poultry after you unwrap them.
+Cooks who rinse their raw animal proteins are increasing the risk of cross-contamination.
 You can also help avoid cross-contamination by keeping utensils and ingredients in their designated food prep areas.
 If you’re cutting meat, keep it in its own separate prep area and not where you’re cutting vegetables.
 Cross-contamination could cause your patrons to get salmonella poisoning which could ruin their dining experience…and your reputation!

 3. Cook correctly